Link Menu Expand (external link) Document Search Copy Copied

 • Off-Host backup mode, for which backup data processing is offloaded to another non-clustered participating Hyper-V node.
 It leverages transportable shadow copies using hardware VSS provider provided by the SAN storage vendor or SMB3 functionality.

-Backup mode availability depends on the underlying virtualization infrastructure.
-Off-Host backup mode works for virtual machines hosted on SAN storage or SMB3 compatible storage.
-It is important that the VSS framework provided by the storage vendor is tested and certified to work with Microsoft Hyper-V clusters.
-Intensive checks of vendor VSS provider during POC are highly recommended (cluster environment).
+Backup mode availability is dependent on the underlying virtualization infrastructure.
+Off-Host backup mode is compatible with virtual machines hosted on SAN storage or SMB3 compatible storage.
+It is crucial that the VSS framework provided by the storage vendor is tested and certified to work with Microsoft Hyper-V clusters.
+Intensive checks of the vendor’s VSS provider during the proof of concept (POC) phase are highly recommended.

-Performance wise, since both backup modes are using the same Veeam transport service, the only differentiating factors will be the additional time requested to manage transportable snapshots (in favor of On-Host mode) and the balance between compute and backup resources consumption during backup windows (in favor of Off-Host mode).
+From a performance perspective, since both backup modes utilize the same Veeam transport service, the primary differentiating factors are the additional time required to request and manage transportable snapshots (favoring On-Host mode) and the balance between compute and backup resource consumption during backup windows (favoring Off-Host mode).

-When using Windows Server 2016 or later, On-Host proxy mode is very fast and requires less components, thus reduces complexity.
-However, the Veeam data mover agent will consume host compute resources for deduplication and compression, so this needs to be considered when planning the Veeam Job design.
-Please be aware that you will need up to 2GB of RAM on the Hyper-V Host per running task (one task = backup of one virtual disk).
-This memory must be available for running backup jobs, otherwise the Hyper-V Host will start paging, which will result in an overall slow system.
+When using Hyper-V 2016 or later, On-Host proxy mode is very efficient and requires fewer components, thereby reducing complexity.
+However, the Veeam data mover agent will consume host compute resources for deduplication and compression, which should be considered when planning the Veeam job design.
+Note that up to 2GB of RAM per running task (one task = backup of one virtual disk) is required on the Hyper-V Host.
+This memory must be available for running backup jobs; otherwise, the Hyper-V Host will start paging, resulting in an overall slower system.

 Backup modes selection matrix